cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

 What Happens to the Old Add-on Settings?
 ++++++++++++++++++++++++++++++++++++++++

-* Old add-on settings (maximum debt and grace period) will be moved to the new one.
+* Old add-on settings (maximum debt and grace period) will be moved to the settings of the new one.

 * After the upgrade, the new add-on will have the same settings as the old one.
 Admin panels of debtors will remain blocked, but their products will not be hidden from the storefront.
 If you want to hide them, just change the add-on settings.